Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 This mod does not change saves or game files.
-If a game is saved with mission(s) in deep space slot(s), and is later loaded without the mod, all missions will still be up and running, but you cannot launch new mission until the number of missions drops to vanilla level.
+If a game is saved with mission(s) in deep space slot(s), and is later loaded without the mod, all missions will be alive and well, but you cannot launch new mission until the number of missions drops to vanilla level.
 The same may also happen if mod config is changed mid-game.